 However, what is listed on the KPS websites is not actually what happened on the project.

 Scope Issues with the S/4HANA and Other SAP Application Implementation

 The first thing we noted was the scope of the project versus the size of the company.
 Let us review some of the peculiar issues on an application by application basis.

-- SAP EWM: EWM is very complicated and troublesome application.
+- SAP EWM: EWM is a very complicated and troublesome application.
 It is also far too expensive and complicated for a company the size of Home24.
 Home24 states 1364 people work at the company, but those that know the company dispute this.
 In Berlin, there are estimated to be between 100 to 150 people.
 This is where the implementation was performed.
-This is far too few people as only a small subset of this would have supported the EWM implementation.
+This is far too few people, as only a small subset of this would have supported the EWM implementation.